andrey-yudin-7/SeleniumFramework/README.md

 ```
 <a id="reports"></a>
 ### __3.7 Extent Reports__
-Reports are generating using Extent Reports dependency in _pom.xml_, _ExtentReportManager.java_ (with configs) and _Linteners.java_ to trigger report events.
+Reports are generating using Extent Reports dependency defined in _pom.xml_, _ExtentReportManager.java_ (with configs) and _Linteners.java_ to trigger report events.

 <img src="src/main/resources/readme_images/reports1.png">